elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture06_sync_and_pointers.md

 This figure shows us that there are 11 signals (GPIO pins on our MD307, connected to pins on the display, via wires) that we use to communicate with the display:

 * **Register Select (RS)**: This signal is used to tell the display whether we are sending/receiving a command or data.

+<-- slightly ambiguous imo.
+"This signal is used to tell the display whether it's a command or data that we are sending/receiving." -->

 * **Read/Write (R/W)**: This signal is used to tell the display whether we want to send data to it, or receive data from it.
 * **Enable (E)**: This signal is used to initiate communication with the display
 * **Data Lines (DB0-DB7)**: These lines contain the command or data that we want to send (one byte).

+<-- for clarity: "These 8 lines..." -->

 To run a command, or read/write data from/to the display we have to follow the timing constraints given by this diagram.
 We *prepare* the device for a command by setting the **E**(enable) signal high, and then we *execute* the command by setting **E** low again.